VictorChenCA/StanfordPupper/twitch/README.md

 - `bark` (1 second)

 **Natural Language** (uses AI)
-- `!pupper can you walk forward and then turn left?`
+- `!can you walk forward and then turn left?`
-- `!pupper do a little dance!`
+- `!do a little dance!`
-- `!pupper follow the cat and then wiggle`
+- `!follow the cat and then wiggle`

 ---